jepstein-eagle/adaptable/packages/adaptable/readme/Functions/alert_function.md

 You can also specify - through the `AlertProperties` prop what happens when an Alert is triggered.

-All Alerts will update in the Alert Toolbar and Alert Tool Panel (see below) but additionally they can:
+Options for displaying an Alert include:
 - **Display a Popup** - useful for very important Alerts

 - **Colour the Cell** where the data changed that triggered the cell (based on the Alert's `MessageType`)

 - **Jump to Cell** so that the Grid will immediately show the row which contains the cell that triggered the Alert

-- **Show the Alert details** in a Div (that you specify in Alert State)
+- **Show the Alert details** in a Div element (that you specify in Alert State)

+> Note: All Alerts will also display and update in the Alert Toolbar and Alert Tool Panel (see below)

 ## UI Elements
 Alerts includes the following UI Elements: